2014 Telluride Mountainfilm Festival

 A celebration of the environment and the human spirit, this Telluride-based film festival is dedicated to educating and inspiring audiences about issues that matter, cultures worth exploring, environments worth preserving and conversations worth sustaining.

-The Selway-Bitterroot Frank Church Foundation is again hosting the film festival in 2013.
+The Selway-Bitterroot Frank Church Foundation is again hosting the film festival in 2014.
 One of our favorite annual events, the festival, which brings the best films from weeklong festival in Telluride, is a benefit for trail maintenance and wilderness stewardship in the Frank Church-River of No Return Wilderness and the Selway-Bitterroot Wilderness.
-We’ll be returning to Boise, Missoula, and Moscow in 2013 to bring you world class films that benefit our local wilderness and trails.
-And for the first time, we’ll be bringing the festival to Spokane!
+We’ll be returning to Boise, Missoula, and Moscow in 2014 to bring you world class films that benefit our local wilderness and trails.

 This year’s festival will be better than ever, with gripping outdoor adventure films, a huge raffle filled with outdoor gear and trips, local beer at each event, and tons of fun.
 See below for a full list of details and to buy tickets to the event nearest you.